Award Categories

 This category recognises the organisation that effectively used influencers within a marketing campaign to enhance awareness and successfully achieve business objectives.
 Influencers could include appropriate experts, ambassadors, bloggers or celebrities etc.

-This category recognises the organisation that best engaged its target audience through an integrated marketing strategy.
-This strategy should have employed a suite of marketing tools and at least 3 media channels whilst successfully driving core business objectives.
+This category recognises the organisation that most effectively engaged its target audience through a cohesive and results-driven integrated marketing strategy.
+Entrants should demonstrate how a suite of marketing tools and at least 3 media channels — such as digital, social, print, broadcast, or experiential — were strategically employed to deliver a unified brand message, create meaningful engagement, and successfully drive core business objectives.

 This category recognises the best marketing campaign, initiative or event that successfully engaged consumers using entertaining and engaging content in the form of a game, competition, or other interactive media forms such as virtual and augmented reality.
 Judges will be looking for how an interactive solution enhanced the brand experience and drove business objectives.
 We welcome entries from sophisticated gaming, VR, AR, and related apps created by highly creative developers, agencies, and client marketers.